 How to Replace Fuel Filter VW/Audi 1.8T MKIV DIY

-Replacing the Fuel Filter in VW MKIV and Audi A4's
+Replacing the Fuel Filter in VW MKIV and Audi A4s

-This DIY covers about every VW MK4 and Audi A4 that does not have a diesel engine.
+This guide covers about every VW MK4 and Audi A4 that does not have a diesel engine.
 For the 1.8T, VR6, 2.0L, and others, the fuel filter is located in the same spot with the same connections.

 Audi/VW states the fuel filter is a lifelong part that never needs to be changed, even though they offer and recommend the service for over $200 dollars.
 Just like their "Lifetime Transmission Fluid" That the dealership will also recommend changing.

-This DIY is not full of pictures as it is nearly impossible to take pictures in such close quarters.
+This guide is not full of pictures as it is nearly impossible to take pictures in such close quarters.
 From the few pictures I have taken you should be able to complete this DIY as it mainly a feel-while-you-work job as opposed to seeing what you're doing.

 Changing the fuel filter should only take around 30 minutes to an hour.
 Just make sure you go slow and have a lot of patience with the fuel clips.

 Aside from this DIY being a pain in your A, tool wise it requires almost nothing.
 A few things are recommended but not necessarily needed.

 - Flathead & Philips-head screwdriver or 7mm socket and wrench